openshift-labs/rhsummit18-cloudnative-guides/fault-tolerance.md

   - labels:
       version: v2
     weight: 50
-EOF
 ~~~

 At this point, half of all access to the inventory service will go to `v1` and half
 to `v2`.
-Let's access the `product` service directly (which in turn calls the `inventory` service
+Let's access the `catalog` service directly (which in turn calls the `inventory` service
-multiple times in parallel) and report the results:
+multiple times in parallel thanks to your work in the last exercise) and report the results:

 |**CAUTION:** Replace `GUID` with the guid provided to you.